cloudevents/spec/languages/README.md

 - Ready to start: any document is ready to be translated stay in this state.
 - Started: indicating someone is translating this document
 - PR reviewing: a translator finished the translation, and the work is being reviewed.
-- PR merged: the translation is successfully merged into the spec.
+- PR merged: the translation is successfully merged into the `spec` repository.

 Initially, the last edit time will be the time when the translation is merged.
 Reviewers should ensure translations are up-to-date with the English version as it changes, meanwhile